 Referral KeyServer Configuration

-K2's Referral feature is a way for departments at sites with enterprise-wide KeyServers to own and administer a small departmental KeyServer supporting applications over which they have immediate control.
+KeyServer's Referral feature is a way for departments at sites with enterprise-wide KeyServers to own and administer a small departmental KeyServer supporting applications over which they have immediate control.
 The departmental KeyServer can be set up to refer its clients to the site-wide KeyServer, and thus clients will be able to use programs that are managed by either KeyServer.
-Note however, that this same basic goal might be better accomplished in K2 v7.4 through the use of Sections, which allow federated management within a single KeyServer, while also allowing an Enterprise level Administrator visibility into all Sections.
+Note however, that this same basic goal might be better accomplished in version 7.5 and later through the use of Sections, which allow federated management within a single KeyServer, while also allowing an Enterprise level Administrator visibility into all Sections.
 We recommend using Sections within a single KeyServer, as opposed to Referral KeyServers - read more about Sections here.

 The ability to connect to two KeyServers at once has obvious advantages at sites with more than one KeyServer.
 Users can have access to applications supported by separate KeyServers without having to switch logons between them and can simultaneously use programs managed by different KeyServers.